Mathieu Demy: Career

-Since 2019 Demy stars in "Mytho" along with Marina Hands.
-The show was created by Anne Berest and Fabrice Gobert ("Les revenants") and was broadcast on Arte, whetre it gathered 2 million views, and available on Netflix for the international audience.
+In 2019 Demy starred in Mytho along with Marina Hands.
+The show was created by Anne Berest and Fabrice Gobert ("Les revenants") and was broadcast on Arte, where it gathered 2 million views, and available on Netflix for the international audience.

-The shooting of season 2 will be stating at the end of January 2020.
+The shooting of season 2 was interrupted by COVID-19 and completed in the fall of 2020.

+In 2021-2022 Demy worked on Julie Delpy's Netflix TV show On the Verge.

+He directed four of the twelve episodes and plays Delpy's narcissistic husband.

+Working mostly in Europe since 2022, Demy acted in All to Play For by Delphine Deoget and Club Zero by Jessica Hausner.
+Both films were selected in the 2023 Cannes film Festival, respectively in the Un Certain Regard selection and the Official competition.